joshcc27/winter_research_brownian_motion_optical_tweezers/README.md

 | `src/analytics.py` | Closed-form OU / Boltzmann results used as the ground truth | 1 |
 | `scripts/validate_day1.py` | End-to-end Phase 1 validation; writes figures, prints PASS/FAIL | 1 |
 | `tests/test_langevin.py` | Asserts BD reproduces the OU variance and relaxation | 1 |

-The full intended architecture, including the not-yet-present modules, is in the project scaffold; the planned ones are listed under [Status](#status).

 ---